 When you speak with that level of confidence and conviction, and tell them to compare, it is the last thing they expect you to do.
 And as a result, you will encounter very few objections.

-Learning to overcome sales objections will never be something you learn once.
+Overcoming objections in sales will never be something you learn once.
 As the industry evolves and new factors come into play such as insurance companies going direct to consumer, you need to always evolve and strengthen your core set of rebuttals.

-Here are the takeaways for learning how to best overcome sales objections in insurance.
+Here are the takeaways for overcoming objections in sales, specifically insurance.